alysiawon/Final-Project/README.md

 ## 1. Overview of Project

-**Purpose Of The Project:** The purpose of this project is to comparing country statistics such as population and GDP to see if this can impact the likelihood that a country will win more medals.
+**Purpose Of The Project:** The purpose of this project is to comparing country statistics such as population and GDP to see if this can impact the likelihood that a country will win more gold medals.

 **Questions To Answer With The Data Source:** Based on the dataset, does population and GDP make a country more likely to win medals in Olympics?